 Paws & Support – Paws & Support is a free program for dogs, cats, and critters while their owners are seeking short-term in-hospital treatment, transitioning out of domestic violence relationships, or securing new housing.

 Palliative Care – animals are often surrendered to shelters because of their age and health conditions.
 Their cost of care is expensive, but they still have a zest for life.
-The Palliative Care Program allows senior pets with manageable health concerns to live out the rest of their lives in foster care.
+The Palliative Care Program allows senior pets with manageable health concerns to live out the rest of their lives in loving foster care.

 TNR – Trap, Neuter, Return benefits the whole community.
-Young kittens and friendly cats are taken cared for until they’re ready to find a forever home.
+Young kittens and friendly cats are taken and cared for until they’re ready to find a forever home.
 Feral cats, happier living outside, are humanely trapped, spayed/neutered, ear-tipped and returned to their local colony or a barn home.